-VC AI Boring Business - valuation metrics, price action, and trading activity analysis.
+VC AI Boring Business - economic indicators, GDP growth, and employment data.
 Venture-capital firms are increasingly targeting unglamorous sectors such as accounting and property management, known for thin profit margins.
 By applying artificial intelligence and aggressive dealmaking, these investors aim to unlock efficiencies and consolidate fragmented industries.
 The trend signals a strategic pivot away from high-growth tech startups toward more stable, cash-flow-focused opportunities.

 Live News